 Winter can be long with rainy or snowy days and lots of home time, but it can seem even longer with a child who is bored with the same old toys and routine.
-Finding new free activities for preschoolers at home to keep your children occupied and happy is key to enjoying your time together.
-These free activities for preschoolers at home will help you add some new things to occupy your kiddos!
+Finding new indoor activities for preschoolers to keep them occupied and happy is key to enjoying your time together.
+These indoor activities for preschoolers will help you add some new things to occupy your kiddos!

 Make play clay or homemade play-dough.
 Homemade playdough is so much nicer than store-bought and it’s super easy to make!
 Little hands will have so much fun kneading the dough!